SoftFluent/CodeFluent-Entities-Documentation/README.md

 Define your foundations
 -------------
-From your business model, CodeFluent Entities generates Transact-SQL scripts and C# code.
+From your business model, CodeFluent Entities generates Transact-SQL scripts and C# code, amongst other artifacts.
 Focus on what makes the difference.

 ![Define your foundations](img/define-your-foundations.png)